ndd99/academic-regalia-loan-app/Documentation/Deployment.md

 ```
 ### Most Vulnerable Components:
 * Listing items with lots of notes will break the dashboard.
-* Trying to delete a reservation while it is pending will create an error.
 * With our migration to cakePHP 4, password hashing no longer works at the moment.